sudmankhan/Bullet-Hell/README.md

 6/2 - 6/5
 Andrew - Gave up on the homing bullets.
 There are other features that I could implement that are more valuable and a better use of my time.
 Changed a few visual things to do with the text layout and added Health Packs.
 They spawn in the middle of the screen every minute and despawn if not collected after 5 seconds.
 If the player collects a health packet (by running over it), then it will also disappear.

+Sudman - Trying to add a delay before each stage starts so the player has some time to prepare before facing a barrage of bullets.
+It hasn't worked out so well yet.
+Put this on hold to start working on homing bullets and a scattershot.

 6/6
 Andrew - Fixed minor bugs with game stage display and health packet timing.

+Sudman - Different bullet types is going to be difficult to implement because of the way we set up the bullet shooting.
+Going to put other bullet types on hold for now in favor of other features.

+6/7-6/9
+Sudman - Added a skip stage button to easily access stages instead of suffering.
+Working on a boss.
+Boss display has been done a while ago (just a rectangle for now, a placeholder).
+Thought of 5 attacks for now.
+Done implementing one (a spiral attack thing) but may need to tweak later for difficulty purposes.